International Congress on Gastronomic Tourism | Dr. Emma Pla: “Gastronomic tourism must play a key role in destination strategy”

 -

 The rise of generative artificial intelligence is transforming tourism recommendation processes.
-How does this new reality affect the way travelers choose, evaluate, and experience gastronomic tourism?
+How does this new reality affect the way travelers choose, evaluate and experience gastronomic tourism?

 -